TablePlus/TablePlus/issue_template.md

-### Please answer the questions below, please do not ignore it or your issue will be closed.
-It helps us to track the issue.
+### Please answer the questions below, it helps us to keep track of the issue.
+Please do not ignore it or your issue will be closed.

 1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):